 8. Signs of intoxication are nausea and vomiting.

-The chronic course of the disease depends on the form of pathology:
+The chronic course of the disease depends on the form of the pathology:

 1. Latent.
-Symptoms are mild, but there are minor abnormalities in urine tests (protein is detected).
+The symptoms are mild, but urine tests show minor deviations (protein is detected).

 2. Nephrotic.
 Pronounced swelling.

 3. Hypertensive.
-Persistent high blood pressure, but no changes in the urine.
+Persistent high blood pressure, but no changes in urine.

 4. Terminal.
 There are signs of renal failure.